kbaley/WordLookup/readme.md

 ## Acknowledgements

 Thanks to https://nytbee.com/ for providing archival answers for refining the dictionary.
-I looked at a few sites that had archives and this one provided answers in a way that was easiest to copy and paste from.
+I looked at a few sites that had archives and this one provided answers in a way that was easiest to copy and paste from and to automate with Playwright.